 Transportation & Warehousing

-NEW MOOSE JAW INDUSTRIAL PARK This industrial park is situated next to a national railway and the Trans-Canada Highway ideal for export east, west and south.
-The City of Moose Jaw is looking to attract a cluster of industrial processing plants willing to cost share infrastructure, including: sewer and water, roads, rail, gas and power utilities.
-The new industrial park will serve as a major processing and distribution hub using both rail and truck transportation.
+NEW!
+MOOSE JAW INDUSTRIAL PARK The new industrial park is situated next to a national railway and Trans-Canada highway ideal for export of products east, west and south.
+The City of Moose Jaw is looking to attract a cluster of industrial processing plants willing to cost share infrastructure, including sewer and water, roads, rail, gas and power utilities.
+The new industrial park will serve as a major hub for both rail and truck transportation.
 The industrial park is located in the southeast quadrant of the city, near the waste water treatment plant, lagoons, and effluent irrigation.
-This is the type of infrastructure attractive to wet processing industrial plants.
+This is the type of infrastructure attractive to wet processing plants.